nanoframework/nf-interpreter/targets/FreeRTOS/ESP32_DevKitC/BUILD-ESP32.md

 ## Set up CMake

-1. Download the latest stable version from [here](https://cmake.org/download/) and install it.
+Download the latest stable version from [here](https://cmake.org/download/) and install it.

 ## Set up Ninja

-1. Extract the exe into `C:\Esp32_Tools\ninja` and add the `C:\Esp32_Tools\ninja` directory to your path variable.
+Extract the exe into `C:\Esp32_Tools\ninja` and add the `C:\Esp32_Tools\ninja` directory to your path variable.
 Note that `.\install-esp32-tools.ps1` will do this for you.

 ## Set up Python

-1. Install it and then install the serial driver for python from the command line:
+Install [Python 3.6.5](https://www.python.org/ftp/python/3.6.5/python-3.6.5.exe) and then install the serial driver for python from the command line:
 ```
 python -m pip install pyserial
 ```